AJGamesArchive/health-clinic-appointment-system/README.md

 ### Initial Setup

 - Ensure you have **NodeJS v20.18.1** installed.
-- - If you do not have v20.18.1 installed, instead of manually downloading the version is recommend installing either [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) or [Volta](https://volta.sh).
+- - If you do not have v20.18.1 installed, instead of manually downloading the version, I recommend installing either [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) or [Volta](https://volta.sh).
 - - - [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) is a tool that can manage your installed Node versions for you and allow you to easily install other versions of node from the CLI using the command ``nvm install 20``, to install NodeJS v20 for example.
 It furthers lets you easily switch between your installed node versions using the command ``nvw use 20``, to switch to NodeJS v20.
 - - - [Volta](https://volta.sh) is a tool that can automatically switch what Node version your using for each program / repo based on config fields in the ``package.json`` file.
 - - This monorepo is setup to work with both [NVM](https://github.com/nvm-sh/nvm) and [Volta](https://volta.sh).
 If you have [NVM](https://github.com/nvm-sh/nvm) you can run ``nvm use`` in root to switch to the required node version.
 If you have [Volta](https://volta.sh) installed, it should detect and use the correct node version when you run any commands.